bilotAIcore/R-training/1_R as calculator.md

 summary(x)
 ```

-- <p style='text-align: justify;'>**Do it yourself!** Find out how to use the `rnorm` function and generate a series of 100 random numbers with mean of 25.7 and standard deviation of 12.3.
-Next, figure out how to check the mean and SD of the generated series.</p>
+- **Do it yourself!** Find out how to use the `rnorm` function and generate a series of 100 random numbers with mean of 25.7 and standard deviation of 12.3.
+Next, figure out how to check the mean and SD of the generated series.

 ```{r}
 # your code comes here: